klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 Each package, which could itself be a multi-core processor, has part of the system memory attached to it.
 The processor packages are connected through a special-purpose network that connects the packages in such a way that each core has access to all memory in the same way.
-These networks go under the name UltraPAth or UPI in recent Intel designs, or Infinity Fabric or xGMI in the case of AMD (AMD uses more and more xGMI as the name for external connections while Infinity Fabric is used for the technology when used inside a package to connect the dies, but they are basically two variants of the same
+These networks go under the name UltraPath or UPI in recent Intel designs, or Infinity Fabric or xGMI in the case of AMD (AMD uses more and more xGMI as the name for external connections while Infinity Fabric is used for the technology when used inside a package to connect the dies, but they are basically two variants of the same